Geography 353 Cartography and Visualization

 - Animation in Google Earth: KMZ/KML file creation

-V. Placing your materials on the WWW
+V. Placing your materials on the Web - your already created pages

-- By the end of the quarter you will have, on the WWW
+semester, of course] you will have, on the WWW

 - animated population change maps: Animated GIFs and KMZ files